jurassiscripts/velociraptor/README.md

 **`SCRIPT OR OPTION`**
 The identifier of the script to run or one of:
-`-h / --help`     shows the help message,
+`-h, --help`     shows the help message,
-`-v / --version`  shows the version number.
+`-v, --version`  shows the version number.

 **`ADDITIONAL ARGS`**
 Any other argument, passed to the script.